FBI Arrests Wisconsin Judge For Shielding Undocumented Migrant - UrduPoint

 FBI Arrests Wisconsin Judge For Shielding Undocumented Migrant

-Hannah Dugan, a Milwaukee County circuit judge "intentionally misdirected federal agents away from the subject" they were intending to detain at her courthouse, FBI director Kash Patel said in a post on X.
+Hannah Dugan, a Milwaukee County circuit judge, allegedly "intentionally misdirected federal agents away from the subject" whom agents were intending to detain at her courthouse, FBI director Kash Patel said in a post on X.

 She was arrested on charges of obstruction, Patel said in his post.